ised-isde-canada/keycloak-load-testing/README.md

 - Once the sbt interactive build tool has started up run the command `gatling:test`.
   This should run every test case scenarios defined in a scala file located at `/src/test`.

+## Docker

+To build the image run `docker build --tag keyckloak_simulation:v1 .` on terminal.

+To run the image you named as `keycloak_simulation:v1` run the following command on terminal: `docker run keycloak_simulation:v1`.

+_NOTE:_ The execution of the test should fail since the environment variable for the localhost is not set.